TheExtraOne/Planner/README.md

-# 📘 TaskFlow — MVP Documentation
+# 💰 TaskFlow — MVP Documentation

-A personal learning planner app that helps users create learning projects, break them into subgoals, track progress, and attach useful resources.
+A personal finance tracking app that helps users track their expenses by categories, analyze spending patterns, and gain insights into their financial habits through visual statistics.

 ---

 ## 1. 🎯 Goal

-The **TaskFlow** application helps users structure and track their learning journey.
+The **FinanceTracker** application helps users monitor and analyze their spending habits.
-Each user can create projects, break them down into subgoals, attach useful materials, and monitor their progress.
+Users can record purchases, categorize expenses, view statistics through diagrams, and understand which categories consume the most of their budget.

 The MVP focuses on: